Beaver Sighting At Arrowhead Provincial Park

 Both the tail and the large webbed hind feet are adaptations that suit the Beaver’s semi-aquatic lifestyle.
 Other traits that enable a Beaver to lead an underwater way of life are a transparent membrane that covers each eye and allows a Beaver to see underwater, nostrils and ear canals that can be sealed while submerged, cheeks that close behind a Beaver’s front teeth so that it can grasp and tow branches underwater, and a thick layer of fat beneath its skin that acts as insulation against a cold water environment.
 Add to that a dense layer of underfur that traps warm air next to the Beaver’s skin, and it is one happy aquatic animal.

-Beavers do not hibernate but instead actively swim and forage all winter long, but they will stockpile food stores during late fall if their lodge happens to be in an area where a thick layer of ice will form over the pond.
+Beavers do not hibernate but instead actively swim and forage all winter long.
+They will stockpile food stores during late fall if their lodge happens to be in an area where a thick layer of ice will form over the pond.
 Freshly-cut branches at that time are pulled underwater and stuck vertically into the mud near their lodge for easy access throughout the winter months.
 Evidence can usually be seen in the shape of sticks poking up through the ice.

 A Beaver’s front paws are smaller than the hind feet, with claws on each of the five digits giving a Beaver great dexterity when it comes to handling food.
 They are able to manipulate small twigs by twirling them like a cob of corn in order to nibble off the bark.